avaloki108/BabaYaga/README_backup.md

-# BabaYaga 🛡️
+# Web3AuditMCP 🛡️

 **The most comprehensive smart contract auditing tool powered by local LLMs**

-BabaYaga combines the best features of Slither, Mythril, Foundry fuzzing, and Hardhat checks with an AI-powered orchestration layer for end-to-end security audits.
+Web3AuditMCP combines the best features of Slither, Mythril, Foundry fuzzing, and Hardhat checks with an AI-powered orchestration layer for end-to-end security audits.

 ## ✨ Features